Anxiety and Depression

 In our fast-paced, technology-driven world, anyone can succumb to anxiety, depression, and other mental health challenges.
 Research shows that 1 in 5 Canadians experience a mental illness.
 By the age of 40, 1 in 2 Canadians will have or have had a mental health condition.
 Anxiety and depression are among the most common, affecting people from all backgrounds.
 However, for individuals from Black, Indigenous, and People of Colour (BIPOC) communities, these struggles are often more complex.

-Stemming from cultural expectations, intergenerational trauma, immigration, racial discrimination, and more, the need for mental health support is excellent.
+Stemming from cultural expectations, intergenerational trauma, immigration, racial discrimination, and more, the need for mental health support is great.
 However, the stigma surrounding mental health can present a significant barrier to seeking help.
 At Shanti Psychotherapy, we understand that therapy is not one-size-fits-all.
 Culturally relevant care is essential in a multicultural society.
-We offer inclusive support, affirming, and tailored to your lived experiences.
+We offer inclusive, affirming, and tailored support to your lived experiences.

 Therapy is a proven method to cope with anxiety, depression, and a wide variety of other mental health issues.
 If you are feeling anxious, sad, overwhelmed, or stuck in life, therapy can help.
 We offer a safe place to explore your emotions and understand what you are going through.
 With therapy, we can help you bring positive changes to your life.